oddlama/autokernel/docs/configuration/directives.rst

             The desired output file for the initramfs.
-            If your generator doesn't support this, you can specify an alternate location with command_output.
+            If your generator doesn't support this, you can specify an alternate location with :ref:`directive-initramfs-build-output`.

     Specifies the command used to build the initramfs.
 The resulting initramfs should directly be placed at ``{INITRAMFS_OUTPUT}``.
-If your generator does not support this, you can fallback to the :ref:`directive-initramfs-command-output` statement to specify where the finished initramfs will be.
+If your generator does not support this, you can fallback to the :ref:`directive-initramfs-build-output` statement to specify where the finished initramfs will be.

     .. note::